Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/03-htcondor quick.md

 teaching: 5
 exercises: 15
 questions:
-- "Brief Description"
+- "Brief Description of submitting jobs to HTCondor"
 objectives:
-- "Review concepts"
+- "Get a big picture of working with HTCondor"
 keypoints:
 - "Mention 2 main features of HTCondor as a batch system"
 ---